-Tanzania rapper Nay wa Mitego arrested for criticising president - BBC News
+U-turn over arrest of critical rapper

 One line in it asks: "Is there still freedom of expression in the country?" and refers to a "doctor" who can't tolerate criticism.

+He also suggested that it be "improved" to take on other issues, such as tax evaders, corrupt businesspeople and drug traffickers, said Information Minister Harrison Mwakyembe.

-Nay wa Mitego's arrest comes days after President John Magufuli warned media to be careful about exercising freedom.
+Nay wa Mitego's arrest came days after President Magufuli warned media to be careful about exercising freedom.

 "Media owners, let me tell you: 'Be careful.
 Watch it.
 If you think you have that kind of freedom - not to that extent,'" Mr Magufuli said.

-Police confirmed the arrest to local media, saying the rapper would be questioned "for releasing a song with words that malign the government".
+Police earlier said the rapper would be questioned "for releasing a song with words that malign the government".

-He was reportedly held at a hotel in Morogoro, about 190km (120 miles) from Tanzania's commercial capital Dar es Salaam, to where he was being transferred.
+He was reportedly held at a hotel in Morogoro, before being transferred the 190km (120 miles) to the commercial capital Dar es Salaam.

-Local media reports said Nay wa Mitego's lawyer was due to file a request for bail.

 Other lines in the song said: "Who are you now?
 Don't you want to listen to advice?
 Don't you want criticism?"